xXxSpicyBoiiixXx/starter-academic/content/publication/Lorentzian-Traversable-Wormholes/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Brandon Mattingly
+- Abinash Kar
+- William Julius
+- Matthew Gorban
+- Cooper Watson
 - admin
+- Andrew Bass
+- Caleb Elmore
+- Bahram Shakerin
+- Eric Davis
-- Robert Ford
+- Gerald Cleaver

 # Author notes (optional)
-author_notes:
+# author_notes:
-- "Equal contribution"
+#- "Equal contribution"
-- "Equal contribution"
+#- "Equal contribution"

 date: "2013-07-01T00:00:00Z"
 doi: ""